mjhea0/thinkful-angular/readme.md

 ## What is Angular?

-Angular is designed for creating dynamic, [single page applications](https://en.wikipedia.org/wiki/Single-page_application) as well as full web applications within the Model View Controller (MVC) pattern (Or, more precislely: the [MVVM](http://www.dotnet-tricks.com/Tutorial/designpatterns/2FMM060314-Understanding-MVC,-MVP-and-MVVM-Design-Patterns.html) pattern).
+Angular is designed for creating dynamic, [single page applications](https://en.wikipedia.org/wiki/Single-page_application) as well as full web applications within the Model View Controller (MVC) pattern (Or, more precisely: the [MVVM](http://www.dotnet-tricks.com/Tutorial/designpatterns/2FMM060314-Understanding-MVC,-MVP-and-MVVM-Design-Patterns.html) pattern).

 Working within the MVC paradigm, it's easy to add/bind data to your page, which automatically updates because the framework is always watching for changes.
 Put another way, with Angular, we can write front-end code without having to directly manipulate the DOM.
 It's also easy to learn since it works directly with HTML, by simply extending its functionality.